alanreidt/range-slider-component/modules/slider/README.md

 Welcome to the slider plugin github page.
 Although it looks like every other range slider, the component has several advantages, that make it unique.

-The main slider plugin advantage is a client-oriented approach.
-It has an API, that accepts variety of input data types (user decide what is convenient for him) and strict data types of output, which makes it predictable.
+The main one is a client-oriented approach.
+It has an API, that accepts variety of input data types (user decides what is convenient for him) and strict data types of output, which makes it predictable.
 And beyond that, application logic handles input contradictions and correct them in a predictable manner (implicitly, for now).

 The second excellence is a presence of architecture, precisely MVC.
 More on that below.